 With a core usually made from paper, cardboard or plastic in a honeycomb pattern and thin veneer of higher quality wood, hollow core doors are a great choice for internal doors.

 - Less insulation

-With a core of composite wood such as HDF or particle-board, solid core doors have a veneer of higher quality wood, they are a good middle ground between solid doors and hollow core doors.
+With a core of composite wood such as HDF or particle-board, solid core doors have a veneer of higher quality wood.
+They are a good middle ground between solid doors and hollow core doors.

 - Durable and strong

-- Excellent soundproofing
+- Excellent soundproofing and good insulation

-- Better fire resistance
+- Better fire-resistance

 - Higher price point